 "I'm fine," Charlie insisted.
-She stood up, refusing John's help, and bracing herself on the stage for a moment.
-She heard her Aunt Jen's voice in her head.
-How \\\\\ebook converter DEMO Watermarks\\\\\ much blood have you lost?
+She stood up, refusing John's help, and braced herself on the stage for a moment.
+She heard her Aunt Jen's voice in her head: How much blood have you lost?
 You don't need to go to a hospital.
 She could move her arm just fine, and she would not bleed to death from this.
 She felt dizzy, though.

 "Charlie, you look like a ghost," John said.
 "We need to get you out of here."

 "Okay," she said.
 Her thoughts were scattered, and the injury hurt less than it should have.
 She took deep breaths as they headed for the exit, grounding herself.
-John handed her a piece of cloth and she put it to the cut to slow the bleeding.
+John handed her a piece of cloth, and she put it to the cut to slow the bleeding.

-"Thanks," she said, and looked at him.
-Something was missing "Was that your tie?"
-She said, and he shrugged.
+"Thanks," she said, looking at him.
+Something was missing.
+"Was that your tie?" she asked, and he shrugged.